skatkov/skatkov/README.md

 I'm open to interesting collaborations and other offers, reach out to **github(at)skatkov(dot)com** if you would like to talk.

-⚡ Fun fact: I started out as QA engineer in IT, so I take testing very seriously :)
+⚡ Fun fact: I started out as QA engineer in IT, so I take testing seriously :)

+Stay awesome, people!